BLCM/bl3mods/Apocalyptech/mod_testing_mods/mountaineer/README.md

 ===========

 Allows the player to walk up (nearly) vertical surfaces.
-True 90-degree walls (an overhangs) will generally still defeat the player, though the "step height" which allows the player to climb stairs has also been increased by about 10x, which will let you walk right on past many obstacles.
+True 90-degree walls (and overhangs) will generally still defeat the player, though the "step height" which allows the player to climb stairs has also been increased by about 10x, which will let you walk right on past many obstacles.
 The step height can be easily increased even further -- just edit the MaxStepHeight